-This article on Cloud Native microservices is dedicated to providing a deep understanding of what Cloud Native microservices are and also gives out information about how we can leverage the benefits of the new architecture.
+This article on Cloud Native Microservices is dedicated to providing a deep understanding of what Cloud Native Microservices are and also gives out information about how we can leverage the benefits of the new architecture.

-Most of the organizations are shifting their focus to a cloud-native approach where they are combining microservices architecture and container technologies so that they can build applications which are scalable, flexible, and more importantly, completely utilize the technology benefits.
+Most of the organizations are shifting their focus to a cloud-native approach where they are combining microservices architecture and container technologies so that they can build applications that are scalable, flexible, and more importantly, completely utilize the technology benefits.

-So, before going much further into the benefits and also their core functionalities, we need to understand clearly about cloud-native microservices.
+So, before going much further into the benefits and also their core functionalities, we need to understand clearly cloud-native microservices.
 Let’s do that!

 Microservices is an architecture process where it is used to develop an application by collecting small services.
 Each and every service is associated with business capabilities where they are equipped with their own process.
 All of the communication happens through HTTP API or messaging features.

-Every individual microservice can be restarted, upgraded and also scaled without disturbing the other services within the same application.
-With this kind of process, the development team can push the latest changes to the production environment or the live environment without affecting or impacting the end users or customers.
+Every individual microservice can be restarted, upgraded, and also scaled without disturbing the other services within the same application.
+With this kind of process, the development team can push the latest changes to the production environment or the live environment without affecting or impacting the end-users or customers.

 Now that we have understood what Microservices are, let’s focus on understanding what it takes the business or an organization to move from their traditional architecture to a cloud-native microservice architecture:

 Most of the organizations are following a standard process where they have only one deployment unit which has all the application features.
 This type of architecture is called Monolithic architecture.

 If you are building a Healthcare information system, the application includes modules like patient admission, pharmacy, Invoices, and other respective modules.
 All of these modules are clubbed together and deployed as a single unit.
 This type of architecture has a lot of dependencies and also adverse effects.

 A few of the risks involved with Monolithic architecture are as follows: